 After that, the Hub takes over!
 It will pump your Active Grid full of water and get connected with all the sensors in that cover.
 Once it’s finished priming, you’ll be able to set each side of your bed to whichever temperature you’d like using the App.
 According to Eight Sleep, available temperature options range from 55 to 115 degrees fahrenheit.

 Let’s talk a little about that App now!
 In my opinion, it’s a well-designed application with a user-friendly interface and easy-to-follow instructions.
 Everything felt pretty intuitive, so I was never lost as I navigated its many features, which include:

 - Easy written and video instructions on mattress set up and care.

 - A temperature control panel, for setting up temps on either side of the bed.

-- A heating/cooling temperature alarm feature in which sleepers can set a specific temperature to accompany their morning alarm.
+- A heating/cooling temperature alarm feature, called Wake Up, in which sleepers can set a specific temperature to accompany their morning alarm.
 Plus a smart alarm option that will gently vibrate the mattress to wake you up.

 - A sleep tracker portal, which provides tips and tricks for improving bedtime habits.

 - The Pod now allows for constant monitoring of heart rate variability and other biometrics like resting heart rate, respiratory rate, sleep stages, and sleep time.

 - A sleep score window in which sleepers can access their nightly sleep score (as derived from the sleep data picked up from the Active Grid).
 The app will offer tips on how to improve your sleep score once it gets to know you better.